hikhloee/hikhloee/README.md

 - Excellence Award in **Smart life ICT Convergence Idea APP Contest** hosted by Sogan Univ. and KIPFA, May 30, 2017.
 - Certificate of **ADsP(Advanced Data Analytics Semi-Professional)**, Dec.
 27, 2017.
-- To join an open financial monitoring group organized by the Ministry of Strategy and Finance(기획재정부).
-- Tutor of Statistical Programming, R.
 - Dean's List on 1st semester of 2018, 2020.
 - Participation Award in **College of Science and Technology Academic Conference** hosted by Duksung Women's Univ.
 Nov 26, 2020.
 - A gold prize in **Creative Idea Contest in IT/Design Division** hosted by Duksung Women's Univ.
 Nov 27, 2020.